rcrfonseca/p_gov_open_data/README.md

-# Open Data from Brazilian Government
+# Open Data Project

-This project aims to create analysis based on public data from brazilian governmental portals.

-Data will be mostly focused on state of Rio de Janeiro.

-* Areas intended to have projects:
-   * Security
-   * Mobility
-   * Education
-   * Social Data
+This project aims to create reports on public data, mostly focused on Brazilian governmental portals, social media, and citizen's open data, although not limited to.
+Projects will be diverse, including the following areas: security, mobility, education, social data, and financial.